-Socio-Emotional Development While the effects on test scores were similar between both treatments, the effects on socio-emotional development paint a very different picture.
-Table 4 presents the results on socio-emotional development overall and broken down socio-emotional area.
-Objective incentives result in a small negative effect on socio-emotional development, whereas there is a small positive effect of subjective incentives.
-When we split these results into their sub-areas, we see that the overall negative effect of objective incentives is coming from a negative effect on "love of learning" and whether students like their school or would like to change schools.
+relative to subjective is coming from a differential effect on "love of learning" and whether students like their school or would like to change schools.
 We can reject equality of the two treatments on these sub-areas at the 10% and 1% levels, respectively.
 This suggests that while objective incentives led to an increase in test scores, it was at the cost of enjoying school.
 Whereas, subjective incentives were able to accomplish the same learning gains without these negative consequences.
 On three other areas, ethical behavior, being a global citizen and inquisitiveness, we cannot reject the equality of the two treatments.

-4.2 Effect of Incentives on Employee Effort
+3.2 Effect of Incentives on Employee Effort

-4.2.1 Specification
+3.2.1 Specification